 In some cases, varicose veins can lead to ulcers or sores on your legs, blood clots, or chronic inflammation.
 If you have a severe case, your veins could rupture.

 You should see your doctor if you develop any of these symptoms.
-They may then suggest taking a more aggressive approach, such as surgery or laser treatments.
+They may then suggest taking a more aggressive approach, such as surgery or other interventions.

 Written by: Amber Erickson Gabbey